-- Group Quizzes: the specification for an A is 90% to allow for missed work. - FOs: multiple attempts at Mastery are automatically provided during the term. - COs: you are eligible to submit for Proficiency after the first attempt at an CO whether you complete the problems or not; reattempts at Mastery are available during the term.
+- Group Quizzes: the specification for an A is 8 to allow for missed work. - COs: you are eligible to submit for Proficiency after the first attempt at an CO whether you complete the problems or not; reattempts at Mastery are available during the term.